All Episodes

 The group appeared throughout the series, and I wondered if that was intentional.

-In case you don't know, both were exposed for lip syncing and not singing their songs after winning several accolades.
+In case you don't know, both were exposed for lip-syncing and not singing their songs after winning several accolades.

-Now it turns out the lyrics were the last thing Lyle said to his mother, and it brings things full circle from the memorial in episode one.
+It turns out the lyrics were the last thing Lyle said to his mother, and it brings things full circle from the memorial in episode one.

 There was a documentary that went over how Lyle said he'd finally filled his father's shoes, which again was something that seemed like a red flag.